Using fabrics in Outdoor Spaces

 Some of you may have noticed I have stopped selling oilcloth.
 This is because of the terrible environmental impact of PVC – the essential raw materials for PVC are derived from salt and oil.
 While all plastics pose serious threats to human health and the environment, few of us realise that PVC is the single most environmentally damaging of all plastics.
 Since safer alternatives are available for virtually all uses of PVC, it is possible to protect human health and the environment by replacing and eventually phasing it out altogether.

-BUT all is not lost…you can use my linens for tablecloths…just be ready for the cloth to lose colour and shrink a little with machine washing, making it look wonderfully vintage and French.
+BUT all is not lost…you can use my linens for tablecloths…just be ready for the cloth to potentially lose a little colour and shrink a slightly with machine washing, making it look wonderfully vintage and French.

 In the photographs below see how the pinks and yellows look particularly wonderful amongst the greenery…and what’s more a tablecloth can make the oldest, least attractive table look great!